mengxu00/mengxu.org/content/posts/relevance.md

 ## Starting points
 * We are very blind to the information around us
 * The tiny portion of things we pay attention to is what relevant to us.
 This is proved in action.
+*

+## Questions to address
+* What is the new insight here
+* How knowing this could help with everyday life
+*